Alaska-Fisheries-Monitoring-Analytics/FMAtools/CONTRIBUTING.md

 Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 page.

+In the message, please include the following headers:

+-   Description of the Issue or New Feature
+-   Description of What Has Been Done
+-   Usage
-Other things to consider: \* In the message, please include the following headers: \* Description of the Issue or New Feature \* Description of What Has Been Done \* Usage \* Examples and/or how others might test the change \* Assign a Reviewer - this will most likely be the Merge Master.
+    -   Examples and/or how others might test the change
+-   Assign a Reviewer - this will most likely be the Merge Master.
 In the case of the Merge Master, this will be another appropriate contributor.

 ### Coding conventions

 Start reading our code and you’ll get the hang of it.
-We optimize for
+We optimize for readability.

-readability:
+-   Scripts should not be longer than 400-600 lines.

 -   Never use `rm(list = ls())` anywhere in your code.
 In the code there will be a `/scripts/0_Setup.R` file.
 This file will determine the